btschwertfeger/python-cmethods/README.md

 ## 5. Notes

 - Computation in Python takes some time, so this is only for demonstration.
-When adjusting large datasets, its best to use the command-line tool [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX).
+When adjusting large datasets, you should either use chunked data using for example a dask cluster or to apply the command-line tool [BiasAdjustCXX](https://github.com/btschwertfeger/BiasAdjustCXX).
 - Formulas and references can be found in the implementations of the corresponding functions, on the bottom of the README.md and in the